Principles of Personal Data Processing

 - The controller shall be responsible for compliance with paragraph 1 and shall be able to demonstrate such compliance ("liability").

-The processing of personal data is performed by the controller.
-Processing is performed at the controller's registered office by individual authorized employees of the controller, or processor.
+The processing of personal data is performed by the controller or a partner within the consortium of partners of the LIFE GIC/CZ/000107 Tree Check project.
+Processing is performed at the controller's or partner's registered office by individual authorized employees of the controller or the partner, or processor.
 The processing takes place using computers, or manually for personal data in paper form in compliance with all security principles for the management and processing of personal data.
 For this purpose, the controller has taken technical and organizational measures to ensure the protection of personal data, in particular measures to prevent unauthorized or accidental access to, modification, destruction or loss of personal data, unauthorized transfers, unauthorized processing and other misuse of personal data.

 VI.
 Period of Keeping Personal Data